bitcoinops/bitcoinops.github.io/_topics/en/channel-announcements.md

   - title: Disclosure of two past vulnerabilities in LND gossip handling
     url: /en/newsletters/2024/01/03/#disclosure-of-past-lnd-vulnerabilities

+  - title: "LND #8044 adds new message types for the new v1.75 gossip protocol compatible with taproot channels"
+    url: /en/newsletters/2024/09/27/#lnd-8044

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Unannounced channels